The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 AERO is ICAN’s core series, combining great value for the money.
 It’s inspired by the ICAN FL series.

+You can choose from multiple rim depths from 40mm up to 86mm.
 The 40mm wheels weigh around 1310g, which makes them ideal for climbing.
-Or, you can choose the deeper ones if you ride time trials or enjoy steady efforts on flats.
+You can also choose the deeper ones if you ride time trials or enjoy steady efforts on flats.

 AERO wheels come with Novatec R01 hubs and Sapim CX-Ray spokes.
 They are common on entry-level wheels and easily serviceable.